Book Review of “Bellman & Black” by Diane Setterfield.

 If there is anything I would criticize about this book, it might be that I would have liked a bit more of the story of Bellman’s daughter, Dora.
 However, on second thought, this might have been distracting, and could possibly have made the ending of the book less poetic.
 In short, I’d be hard pressed to find any fault with this novel.
 From all this, I’m sure you can see that I am convinced that Setterfield is a very exciting talent.
 She has the ability to mold and shape a story together with her characters and settings that all blend in together to make one, complete vibrant picture.
 This is why I have to give Diane Setterfield’s novel “Bellman & Black” a full five stars out of five and highly recommend it.

-“Bellman & Black” by Diane Setterfield was released on October 10, 2013 in the UK by Atria/Emily Bestler Books, a division of Simon & Schuster, and in the US on November 5, 2013 is available from Amazon, Barnes & Noble, Kobo Books (for other eReader formats), iTunes (in iBook or audiobook form), The Book Depository (free worldwide delivery), new or used from Alibris, or from an IndieBound store near you.
+“Bellman & Black” by Diane Setterfield was released on October 10, 2013 in the UK by Atria/Emily Bestler Books, a division of Simon & Schuster, and in the US on November 5, 2013 is available (via these affiliate links) from Amazon, Barnes & Noble, Kobo Books (for other eReader formats), iTunes (in iBook or audiobook form), The Book Depository (free worldwide delivery), new or used from Alibris, or from an IndieBound store near you.
 I would like to thank the publishers for inviting me to read this book via NetGalley.